garcianajera/movies/README.md

 ### Testing Requirements

 * List all of the available Movie pictures grouped by Release year
   * We use a release year entity to group movies by year.
-(I will change the endpoint name in next version)
-  * Results order by year and movie rating http://movies.testmycloud.net/api/releaseYears/movies
+  * Results are ordered by year and movie rating http://movies.testmycloud.net/api/releaseYears/movies
 * List all of the available Movie pictures of a particular Release year http://movies.testmycloud.net/api/releaseYears/2020/movies